Why Black People Are More Likely to Die of Melanoma Than Other Races

 May is Skin Cancer Awareness Month.
-While we’ll preach about the importance of sun protection any month of the year or day of the week, there’s heightened chatter about skin cancer right now and we are taking advantage of it to bring you even more information.
+While we’ll preach about the importance of sun protection any month of the year or day of the week, there’s heightened talk about skin cancer right now, and we are taking advantage of it to bring you even more information.
 To start?
-We’ll be debunking one of the most common myths about skin cancer—that it can only affect fair skin types.
+We’ll be debunking one of the most common myths about skin cancer — that it can only affect fair skin types.

-Let’s start on the basics of melanoma.
-Melanoma is the most dangerous form of skin cancer, according to The Skin Cancer Foundation.
-These cancerous growths develop when unrepaired DNA damage to skin cells—primarily caused by ultraviolet radiation from the sun or tanning beds—triggers mutations that causes the skin cells to multiply rapidly, forming malignant tumors.
+Let’s start with the basics.
+Melanoma is the most dangerous form of skin cancer, according to the Skin Cancer Foundation.
+These cancerous growths develop when unrepaired DNA damage to skin cells — primarily caused by ultraviolet radiation from the sun or tanning beds — triggers mutations that causes the skin cells to multiply rapidly, forming malignant tumors.
 Most often, melanoma can resemble moles, and some can even develop from moles.

-If you think that your darker skin doesn’t need sunscreen with broad spectrum SPF—meaning it can protect against both UVA and UVB rays—it’s time for you to get more serious about sun protection.
+If you think that your darker skin doesn’t need sunscreen with broad-spectrum SPF — meaning it can protect against both UVA and UVB rays — it’s time for you to get more serious about sun protection.
 According to The Skin Cancer Foundation, most skin cancers are associated with the sun’s harmful UV rays or from the UV light created by tanning beds.
-Although darker skin produces more melanin—which can help protect the skin—it can still get sunburned and could develop skin cancer from UV damage.
+Although darker skin produces more melanin — which can help protect the skin — it can still get sunburned and could develop skin cancer from UV damage.
 The biggest issue is that not everyone is aware of this fact.
-The study showed that 63 percent of African American participants admitted to never using sunscreen.
+The study showed that 63% of Black participants admitted to never using sunscreen.

 To potentially avoid the visible signs of premature aging and skin damage, all skin types and tones should take the necessary precautions.
 Remember: Early detection is key, which is why it is important to get yearly skin scans by your doctor.

-Ditch the tanning beds: Think tanning indoors is safer than the sun?
+Ditch the Tanning Beds: Think tanning indoors is safer than the sun?
 Think again.
-Research shows that there is no such thing as a “safe” tanning bed, tanning booth, or sun lamp.
-In fact, the AAD reports that just one indoor tanning session can increase your risk of developing melanoma by 20 percent.
+Research shows that there is no such thing as a “safe” tanning bed, tanning booth or sun lamp.
+In fact, the AAD reports that just one indoor tanning session can increase your risk of developing melanoma by 20%

 Wear Protective Clothing: Did you know that clothing can protect your skin from the sun’s harmful UV rays if you can’t stay indoors or find shade?
 Clothes can help block much of the harmful UV rays that we’re exposed to when we spend time outdoors.
 Cover up with long shirts and pants, and opt for wide-brimmed hats and UV-blocking sunglasses.
 If it’s very warm out, reach for breathable, lightweight fabrics that won’t weigh you down.